Outline

 Procedure

-Insert the appropriate ball mill into the Micro-Drill System.
+3. Insert the appropriate ball mill into the Micro-Drill System or Tool Grip.
 Drill out the hole removing all the plating.
 The drilled hole should be .025 - .125 mm (.001" - .005") larger than the eyelet O.D.
 (See Figure 1)

-Insert the eyelet into the hole.
-If a new circuit is required, the new circuit may extend into the drilled hole and the flange of the eyelet will secure the new circuit in place.
+6. Insert the eyelet into the hole.
+If a new circuit is required, the new circuit may extend into the drilled hole, and the eyelet flange will secure the new circuit in place.
 (See Figure 2)

-Select the proper setting tools and insert them into an eyelet press system.
+7. Select the proper setting tools and insert them into the Eyelet Press System or Tool Grip and Tool Base.
 (See Figure 3)

-Turn the circuit board over and rest the eyelet flange on the lower setting tool.
-(See Figure 4)
+8. Turn the circuit board over and rest the eyelet flange on the lower setting tool.
+(See Figures 4 and 5)

-Apply firm even pressure to flare the eyelet barrel.
-(See Figure 4)
+9. Apply firm, even pressure to flare the eyelet barrel.

-Change the upper setting tool from a flare tool to a flat end tool.
-Apply firm even pressure to flatten the eyelet barrel.
 (See Figure 5)

+10. Change the upper setting tool from a flare tool to a flat-end tool.
+Apply firm, even pressure to flatten the eyelet barrel.
+(See Figure 6)

 Evaluation

-Visual examination, dimensional requirement of land diameter and inside diameter.
+1. Visual examination, the dimensional requirement of land diameter and inside diameter.